Make Me Feel (Janelle Monáe song): Music video

 The single's official music video was uploaded to YouTube on February 22, 2018, the day of the single's release.
 Directed by frequent music video collaborator Alan Ferguson, the music video features Monáe and actress Tessa Thompson in a nightclub.
 Referred to by Monáe as an "emotion picture", the video heavily resembles the nightclub and plot shown in the Black Mirror episode, "San Junipero".
 Throughout the video, Monáe is seen flirting with both Thompson and a man; at one point, she runs between the two as if she cannot decide which one she wants.
 Ultimately, she dances with both.
 Also, throughout the video, the colors of the bisexual pride flag are displayed in the overhead lighting, so-called "bisexual lighting".
 The music video, as well as the song, was praised as a "bisexual anthem."

 Writing for Billboard, Natalie Maher states the video "takes a more Prince-inspired approach, both musically and aesthetically, with the actress hitting an '80s-esque club with actress Tessa Thompson, and serving some of the best moves and looks we've seen from her.
 The video also features what seems to be an allusion to Robert Palmer's iconic '80s videos, with Monae playing a similarly white guitar, backed by her own group of funky female dancers."

 The video received two nominations at the 35th MTV Video Music Awards in the categories "Best Art Direction" and "Best Editing".

 Live performances

 Monáe has performed the song live on The Voice, The Late Show with Stephen Colbert, Austin City Limits, 61st Annual Grammy Awards, and 2019 Lollapalooza.

 Use in media

 The song is the theme song for the Big Mouth spin-off Human Resources.
 A cover of the song was also used in a TV advertisement for the international fashion brand Calzedonia.
 In 2020, the song was used in an advertisement for Ritz Crackers Cheese Crispers.
 In 2021, the song was used in an advertisement for Discovery+.
 The “EDX Dubai Skyline Remix” version of the song was used in a 2019 advertisement for Old Navy, and a 2025 advertisement for HomeGoods.
-It was also used as the theme song for the seventh season of Love Island USA, in which the song received a streaming resurgence, spiking nearly 2,000% on Spotify in the U.S.
+It was also used as the theme song for the seventh season of Love Island USA, in which the song received a streaming resurgence, spiking nearly 2,000% on Spotify in the U.S. In June 2026, Amazon used the song in a Prime Day advertisement campaign.